smithlabcode/dnmtools/documentation/docs/roi.md

 ```txt
 -l, -level
 ```
-the level to report as score column in bed format output (w, u or f) [w]
+the level to report as score column in bed format output (w, u or f), corresponding to weighted, unweighted or fractional methylation (default: w)

 ```txt
 -M, -more-levels
 ```